CodeKrakken/debugging-tech-test/README.md

 ## Process

 First of all I walked through the program in the browser, putting myself in the user's shoes.
 I methodically checked all links and noted URLs, constructing a sitemap as I went.
-Although I am aware there are only 3 bugs to find, I have listed their effects as separate issues for now.
+As the three bugs are as yet undefined, I have listed their effects as separate issues.

 ## Issue 1

-The first bug I found was on `/companies/[n]`.
-Although each `Show` button on `/companies` takes you to the right URL, the details listed are always for Company 1.
+Clicking `Show` for any of the companies on `/companies` takes you to `/companies/[n]`.
+Although each button interpolates the URL with the correct company ID, the details listed are always for Company 1.
 <br>
-This suggests an issue pulling from the database.
-I suspect that each page of `/companies/[n]` is hardcoded to pull data from row 1 of the table.
-This is borne out by the effect of deleting Company 1: the remaining pages now show Company 2's data, as it has been moved up in the table to row 1.
+This suggests a database issue.
+I suspect that `/companies/[n]` is hardcoded to pull data from row 1 of the table.
+Indeed, deleting Company 1 causes the remaining pages to show Company 2's data, now found at row 1.
 <br>
 This issue also affects company creation on `/companies/new`.
 It saves the new company details correctly and routes to a new `/companies/[n]` page, which obviously inherits the issue from the template.

 ## Issue 2

-On every instance of `/companies/[n]`, `Add employee` routes you to `/companies/1/employees/new`.
-It is possible that this defaulting to Company 1 is related to Issue 1, but it could also be an unrelated syntax issue.
+Also on `/companies/[n]`, `Add employee` routes you to `/companies/1/employees/new`, regardless of which company you are viewing.
+It is possible that this defaulting to Company 1 is related to Issue 1.

 <br><br>

 ## Issue 3

 Advancing along this branch of the program, I check the `Edit` link for each employee of Company 1.
 It always takes me to Employee 1's details.
-It looks like the URLs are wrong - the edit links are as follows:
+The URLs are as follows:

 <br><br>